Contact: Daniel Cheng / email@example.com

 Prior to joining Poyner Spruill, Mike was an Associate with Dechert LLP in Philadelphia from 2004 to 2005.

 Event Registration Fee:

-Members: Free.
-Please login and make reservation by ordering a “Member-Only Free Ticket” below.
+Members: $5 for pizza.
+Please login and make reservation by ordering/purchasing a $5 “Member-Only Ticket” below.

-Non-members (including Mailing List Only members): $5.
-Please order/purchase a $5 “Non-Member Paid Ticket” below through our shopping cart.
+Non-members (including Mailing List Only members):$10( $5 registration fee + $5 pizza).
+Please order/purchase a $10 “Non-Member Paid Ticket” below through our shopping cart.

 Registration: You can get your ticket by clicking Confirm RSVP button on the event page